- Competitive Analysis

 In this article I’ll give you some insight into each recommendation; how to do it, best practices, and tips moving forward.
 Best of luck, and if you have any additional questions, contact us!

-A (Very) Brief Explanation of How Facebook’s News Feed Algorithm Works
+A (Very) Brief Explanation of How Facebook’s News Feed Algorithm Works as of January, 2018

 - Relevance, using both social signals like engagement and predictions based on your previous activity (do you watch a lot of videos or do you prefer reading articles?).